- 1 Take Note

 This will allow you to decide whether you prefer your kayak to be on the short side or the long side, fiberglass or plastic, sit-inside or sit-on-top models and so forth.

-You may think that you want a short, wide kayak so you can stand up while fishing; but once you get in the water you may find that you can stand easily enough in a longer, narrower model.
+You never know, you may think that you want a short, wide kayak so you can stand up while fishing but once you get in the water you may find that you can stand easily enough in a longer, narrower model.

 In any case, be sure to learn as much as you can about the kayaks in your budget that fit your perceived needs and make a deliberate choice.